Back to blog

 VSAT airtime plans usually have a fixed monthly rate, which is based on the bandwidth speed – ranging from $200 to $20,000/month.
 Some VSAT bandwidth plans enable users to pick their desired upload and download speeds, while more Enterprise Level VSAT networks have a monthly metered service – enabling network operators to build a higher quality network.

-BGAN’s Standard IP service is charged per Megabyte (MB) of data received and/or transferred, which ranges from $3 to $7 per MB.
+Go-anywhere Pro’s Standard IP service is charged per Megabyte (MB) of data received and/or transferred, which ranges from $3 to $7 per MB.
 Generally speaking, when moving large amounts of data, VSAT is a more cost-effective solution long term.
-However, new variations in BGAN pricing plans have allowed high data users to reduce the price per MB to near VSAT prices, at high volumes.
+However, new variations in Go-anywhere Pro pricing plans have allowed high data users to reduce the price per MB to near VSAT prices, at high volumes.
 We recommend speaking to a satellite professional who will be able to take your application needs and projected daily, monthly and annual usage into account, to help you identify the most cost-effective package.

 Licenses